GSA-TTS/FAC-transition-site/src/developers/rollups.md

     QCOSTS:
         rolled: QCOSTS
         orig: QCOSTS from Findings table
-        criteria: "If any of the auditees findings have QCOSTS = Y (QCOSTS from Findings Table)"
+        criteria: "If any of the auditee's findings have QCOSTS = Y (QCOSTS from Findings Table)"
         output: Then QCOSTS in General table = Y otherwise QCOSTS = N
         censusdesc: Indicate whether or not the audit disclosed any known questioned costs.
         code: https://github.com/GSA-TTS/fac-api-examples/tree/main/rollups/03-qcosts